-- One of the sizes specified in the WM_ICON_SIZE property on the root if it exists (see section 4.1.3.2). - 1-bit deep.
+- One of the sizes specified in the WM_ICON_SIZE property on the root if it exists (see the section called "WM_ICON_SIZE Property"). - 1-bit deep.
 The window manager will select, through the defaults database, suitable background (for the 0 bits) and foreground (for the 1 bits) colors.
 These defaults can, of course, specify different colors for the icons of different clients.

-The icon_mask specifi es which pixels of the icon_pixmap should be used as the icon, allowing for icons to appear nonrectangular.
+The icon_mask specifies which pixels of the icon_pixmap should be used as the icon, allowing for icons to appear nonrectangular.

-The icon_window fi eld is the ID of a window the client wants used as its icon.
+The icon_window field is the ID of a window the client wants used as its icon.
 Most, but not all, window managers will support icon windows.
 Those that do not are likely to have a user interface in which small windows that behave like icons are completely inappropriate.
 Clients should not attempt to remedy the omission by working around it.

 Clients that need more capabilities from the icons than a simple 2-color bitmap should use icon windows.
-Rules for clients that do are set out in section 4.1.9.
+Rules for clients that do are set out in the section called "Icons".